iainctduncan/scheme-for-max/README.md

 Currently tested on Max 8, with OSX High Sierra and Windows 10.
 Please report problems installing to the google group, as well as any fixes or workarounds that could be added here.

+The current "production beta" is 0.2.0 beta.
+Subsequent releases should be considered experimental for testing.

 ## Documentation and Community
 An extensive help file demonstrating all official features of the release is included, with